 by J. Angelique Johnson

-Then cut the top off for the Jack-o’-Lantern’s lid.
+Cut the top off for the Jack-o’-Lantern’s lid.

-Using a spoon and/or hands(even with latex gloves if necessary), scrape out all the seeds and pulp.
+Use a spoon and/or hands(even with latex gloves if necessary), scrape out all the seeds and pulp.

-Continue designing your Jack-o’-Lantern’s face*
+Continue to design your Jack-o’-Lantern’s face*

 Don’t forget about Snack time!